Sign up below to get notified by email when we launch:

 Renters Insurance and Car Theft: What Does It Cover?

 Your renters insurance won’t cover any damages made to your car during a break-in and it won’t replace your stolen car.
-To replace your stolen vehicle or repair damages, you need comprehensive auto insurance.
+To replace your stolen vehicle or repair damages, you need comprehensive auto insurance policies like those accessible through Goodcover Auto.

-However, renters insurance covers your lost personal items in the event of car theft or break-ins.
+However, renters insurance covers your personal items if they are stolen during car theft or break-ins.

 If you’re a renters insurance policyholder who happens to be a victim of car theft, you can file a claim with a renters insurance company to get reimbursement for personal items that were stolen.